metonym/svelte-visibility-change/README.md

 ### on:change

-This component dispatches an `on:change` event whenever the a `visibilitychange` event occurs.
+This component dispatches an `on:change` event whenever a [visibilitychange](https://developer.mozilla.org/en-US/docs/Web/API/Document/visibilitychange_event) event occurs.

-**Note:** unlike `on:visible`, this event only fires when the page visibility changes *after the component has mounted.*
+**Note:** unlike `on:visible`, this event only fires when the page visibility changes _after the component has mounted._

 ```svelte
 <VisibilityChange